NeuPhysics/neutrino/docs/pictures/flavor-isospin.rst

    In this part we use bold symbols for vectors because the subscript with a over arrow is too ugly to read.

+.. admonition:: Quaternion
+   :class: note

+   This is basically a quaternion form of neutrino oscillations.

 The Hamiltonian in flavor basis with matter interaction for neutrino is